lemonheroine/lemonheroine.github.io/_pages/about.md

 # 🌠 Services
+- Invited reviewer of ACM Transactions on Software Engineering and Methodology (TOSEM)
-- An invited reviewer of Transactions on Services Computing (TSC)
+- Invited reviewer of Transactions on Services Computing (TSC)
-- An invited reviewer of Automated Software Engineering (ASE)
+- Invited reviewer of Automated Software Engineering (ASE)
+- Invited reviewer of Journal of Systems and Software (JSS)
-- An invited reviewer of Information and Software Technology (IST)
+- Invited reviewer of Information and Software Technology (IST)
-- An invited reviewer of Software: Practice and Experience (SPE)
+- Invited reviewer of Software: Practice and Experience (SPE)
-- An invited reviewer of Innovations in Systems and Software Engineering (ISSE)
+- Invited reviewer of Innovations in Systems and Software Engineering (ISSE)

 # 🎖 Honors and Awards
 - *2020* Outstanding Minority Student (Top 3%)